-(2) When there is a combination of non-adapted transportation and public transportation on a Plan of Care, the total cost for transportation cannot exceed the cost for non-adapted transportation services at the current non-adapted transportation reimbursement rate multiplied by 12,000 miles for the Plan of Care year.
+(2) When there is a combination of non-adapted transportation and public transportation on a POC, the total cost for transportation cannot exceed the cost for non-adapted transportation services at the current non-adapted transportation reimbursement rate multiplied by 12,000 miles for the POC year.

 (3) The DDS area manager or designee may approve:

-(A) up to 14,400 miles per Plan of Care year for people who have extensive needs for transportation services; and
+(A) up to 14,400 miles per POC year for people who have extensive needs for transportation services; and

-(B) a combination of non-adapted transportation and public transportation on a Plan of Care, when the total cost for transportation does not exceed the cost for non-adapted transportation services at the current, non-adapted transportation reimbursement rate multiplied by 14,400 miles for the Plan of Care year.
+(B) a combination of non-adapted transportation and public transportation when the total cost for transportation does not exceed the cost for non-adapted transportation services at the current, non-adapted transportation reimbursement rate multiplied by 14,400 miles for the POC year.

 (4) The DDS division director or designee may approve:

-(A) transportation services in excess of 14,400 miles per Plan of Care year in extenuating situations when person-centered planning identified specific needs that require additional transportation for a limited period; or
+(A) transportation services in excess of 14,400 miles per POC year in extenuating situations when person-centered planning identified specific needs that require additional transportation for a limited period; or

-(C) public transportation services in excess of $5,000, when it is the most cost effective service option for necessary transportation.
+(C) public transportation services in excess of $25,000, when it promotes the member's independence, is the most cost effective or only service option available for necessary transportation.